linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 the possible explanations for the failure of PPP are then discussed.

-6.2 PPP THEORY AND THE LAW OF ONE PRICE
+## PPP Theory and the Law of One Price

 PPP is generally attributed to Gustav Cassell's writings in the 1920s, although its intellectual origins date back

 to the writings of the nineteenth-century British economist David Ricardo.
-Te basic concept underlying PPP
+The basic concept underlying PPP

 theory is that arbitrage forces will lead to the equalization of goods prices internationally, once the prices of